corv1njano/minecraft-data/Notes.md

 This document is meant for reference only and does not reflect the current state of Minecraft gameplay or data.

 ## Unobtainable Items
-Some items, such as `minecraft:fire`, can no longer be obtained via **/give** and are also inaccessible through NBT editing as items.
+Some items, such as `minecraft:fire`, can no longer be obtained via **/give** and are also inaccessible through NBT editing.
 However, `minecraft:fire` is still available as a block using **/setblock**.

 Full list of all lost/removed items :